shyalfox/LibraryManagementWebApp/README.md

 # Library Management Web App

-A Library Management Web Application built with ASP.Net 8 MVC model using SQl Server 2022 as database.
+A Library Management Web Application built with ASP.Net 8 MVC model using SQL Server 2022 as database.